bor0/gidti/manuscript/appendix-c.md

     putStrLn concatenated
 ```

-Note how we use the `let x = y` syntax with pure functions, where in contrast we use the `x <- y` with impure functions.
+Note how we use the syntax `let x = y` with pure functions.
+In contrast, we use the syntax `x <- y` with impure functions.

 The `++` operator is a built-in one used to concatenate lists.
 A `String` can be viewed as a list of `Char`.
 In fact, Idris has functions called `pack` and `unpack` that allow for conversion between these two data types: